Extra help for independent living at home

 - Companionship – assistance with communication with family and friends, reading, shopping, company for outings (e.g. cinema, café, shops)

 - Transport – to and from medical appointments, shopping, social outings with friends and family, hair appointments, etc.

 Home Care Packages come in four levels, which deliver different levels of care and services.
 St Luke’s Home Care provides all levels.

 - Level 4 high-level care needs

 To receive help through a Home Care Package, you will need to be assessed by a member of an Aged Care Assessment Team (ACAT).
-This free assessment determines one’s eligibility for a Home Care Package, and whether they have high or low level care needs.
+This free assessment determines one’s eligibility for a Home Care Package, and whether you have high or low level care needs.
 Depending on your individual circumstances, an income assessment may also need to be undertaken to determine the fee you are required to contribute to your Home Care Package.